ansys/pydpf-composites/README.rst

    :alt: Black

-PyDPF Composites is a Python wrapper for Ansys DPF composites.
+PyDPF Composites enables the post-processing of composite structures based on `Ansys DPF`_ and the DPF Composites plugin.
 It implements classes on top of DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
-This module can be used to postprocess fiber reinforced plastics and layered composites and to implement custom failure criteria and computation.
+This module can be used to postprocess fiber reinforced plastics and layered composites, and to implement custom failure criteria and computation.
 For information demonstrating the behavior and usage of PyDPF Composites, see `Examples`_ in the DPF Composite documentation.